 Claudia Roden calls it “one of the great dishes of Morocco” and “food for the gods.”
 Traditionally stuffed with pigeon (now more frequently made with chicken), bstila is a pastry that blends salty and sweet, cinnamon and cilantro.
 It’s the kind of dish that you can read like an archival document, and its rich history merits a close reading.

 Skip directly to the recipe or keep reading for more about how bstila came to be.

 I’ve relied on Claudia Roden’s recipe here because she is so good at distilling complicated recipes into manageable steps and portions, and because her background research is so detailed.
 She notes that bstila is said to have come from al-Andalus to Morocco, but points out that at least one authority in Granada claims it was the other way around.
-She also points out, however, that a recipe for what appears to be bstila filling appears in a 13th century Andalusian cookbook (which while written in Iberia was billed as featuring the foods of al-Andalus and al-Maghrib, or Morocco).
+She also explains that a recipe for what appears to be bstila filling appears in a 13th century Andalusian cookbook (which while written in Iberia was billed as featuring the foods of al-Andalus and al-Maghrib, or present-day Morocco).

 There are two such cookbooks dating to the 13th century, one anonymous and one by Ibn Razin al-Tujibi.
 You can see a bstila-type recipe (with pigeon) from the former here, in Charles Perry’s translation.
 An even closer approximation of bstila filling appears in the al-Tujibi text, which includes a recipe that includes cooking pigeon with cinnamon, almonds, saffron, onion, and eggs, as well as a double-cooking process similar to today’s conventional recipe, by which the ingredients are first cooked in a pot and then finished in the oven.*